PrairieLearn/PrairieLearn/docs/question.md

 `singleVariant` | boolean | Whether the question is not randomized and only generates a single variant.
 (Optional; default: `false`)
 `partialCredit` | boolean | Whether the question will give partial points for fractional scores.
 (Optional; default: `true`) `externalGradingOptions` | object | Options for externally graded questions.
 See the [external grading docs](externalGrading.md).
 (Optional; default: none)
+`thumbnail` | object | Contains a filename and directory location of a thumbnail associated with this question.
+(Optional; default: none)

 For details see the [format specification for question `info.json`](https://github.com/PrairieLearn/PrairieLearn/blob/master/schemas/schemas/infoQuestion.json)